You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 A reportable incident is:

-- an event or circumstance during the delivery of your service that led to harm, suffering, loss, or damage to a tenant or household resulting in death, injury or admission to hospital
+- an event or circumstance that is unexpected and unintended during the performance by the housing support provider in performing the approved purpose that led to harm or suffering, loss or damage to a Tenant or Household resulting in death, injury or admission to hospital

-- theft or misappropriation of rent or other income derived from the approved location(s)
+- theft of misappropriation of rent or other income derived from the approved location(s).

-- a major disruption to your fulfilment of your obligations deriving from:
+- a complete or major disruption to the performance by the housing support provider of their obligations deriving from:

 - financial loss as a result of theft or misappropriation.